 Rivals sound better

 The Samsung Galaxy S22 Ultra is proof that you don’t need a dedicated gaming phone to have a great mobile gaming experience.
 Still not sold?
-Allow us to convince you.
+Let us convince you.

 For starters, it’s the most powerful Samsung Galaxy S device ever made, being the first to feature a 4nm processor.
 As anyone who’s ever used a Galaxy S device before will tell you, they’re not exactly under-powered.
 So the fact this is the most powerful yet is a very big deal indeed.